Marikalis/British_Airways_Review_Viz/README.md

-# British Airways Reviews Analysis
+# British Airways Review Analysis
 This Tableau dashboard offers a detailed analysis of customer reviews for British Airways.
 The analysis focuses on several key aspects to understand customer satisfaction and identify areas for improvement.

 ### Overview: